Cybersecurity-LINKS/cybersecurity-links.github.io/docs_mediterraneus/running-the-protocol/verifier.md

 > [GitHub repository](https://github.com/Cybersecurity-LINKS/mediterraneus-verifier)

 This components is an http server that executes verification procedures for the Verifier in the SSI model.
 It is designed to be expanded and customizable for any use case.
+Endpoints description is available [here](API/Verifier.mdx).

 ## Requirements
 1. [Node](https://nodejs.org/en)